YoloNomy/YoloNomy.github.io/_meca/Newton/Energy.md

 - It is maximal and equal to the product of the lengths $\|\vec{A}\|\|\vec{B}\|$ when the two vectors are aligned i.e. pointing in the same or opposite direction.

-It allows to compute the lenght of the vectors and basically how a vector "project" to another.
+It allows to compute the length of the vectors and basically how a vector "project" to another.

-Chosing a 3 dimensional basis of space in which to express two vectors
+Choosing a 3 dimensional orthonormal basis of space in which to express two vectors as

 $$\vec{A}=\begin{pmatrix}x_A\\y_A\\z_A\end{pmatrix} \qquad \qquad \vec{B}=\begin{pmatrix}x_B\\y_B\\z_C\end{pmatrix}$$